horizon365/vite/docs/cn/guide/api-environment-frameworks.md

   let template = fs.readFileSync(indexHtmlPath, 'utf-8')

   // 2.
 Apply Vite HTML transforms.
 This injects the Vite HMR client,
-  //    and also applies HTML transforms from Vite plugins, e.g. global
+  //    and also applies HTML transforms from Vite plugins, e.g.全球的
   //    preambles from @vitejs/plugin-react
   template = await server.transformIndexHtml(url, template)

   // 3.
 Load the server entry. import(url) automatically transforms
   //    ESM source code to be usable in Node.js!
 There is no bundling
+  //    并提供完整的HMR支持。
-  //    required, and provides full HMR support. const { render } = await environment.runner.import('/src/entry-server.js')
+  const { render } = await environment.runner.import('/src/entry-server.js')

   // 4. render the app HTML.
 This assumes entry-server.js's exported
-  //     `render` function calls appropriate framework SSR APIs,
+  //
-  //    e.g. ReactDOMServer.renderToString()
+  //    例如ReactDOMServer.renderToString()
   const appHtml = await render(url)

   // 5.
 Inject the app-rendered HTML into the template.